kelbert2/JavaNuggets/JavaScript.md

 * * `canCheckForUndefined == null;`

 ### Primitive Wrappers
-Objects that wrap around primitives and offer methods and properties and is then destroyed.
+Objects that wrap around primitives and offer methods and properties and are then destroyed.
 Undefined and null do not have corresponding wrapper objects.
 ```JavaScript
 let str = "Hello"; // primitive created